Memory of Nations Awards

 We run for all those who didn’t give up

-Every week for the past thirteen years, we have told the Stories of the 20th Century, broadcast by Czech Radio.
+Every week for the past thirteen years, we have told the Stories of the 20th Century, broadcasted by Czech Radio.
 The stories of veterans, Holocaust survivors, political prisoners, the stories of those who didn’t give up.
 What can they inspire us to do?
 To persevere, to have endurance, to overcome our weaknesses.
 In a race, we are “only” fighting for the best time – they were fighting for their lives, their honour, and their freedom.
 We must not forget!

 The event is accompanied by concerts and a number of educational and entertainment activities for the whole family.